OmarAlashqar/link-vis/README.md

 ### TODO

+- [ ] Cache total results
+- [ ] Cache URL results
+- [ ] Stream partial data as it's being built
+- [ ] Return partial data before it disconnects if a crash will happen
 - [ ] Option for internal links only (site-map generator)
 - [ ] Option for max depth (within limits)